infitx-org/participation-tool-docs/md-docs/PM4ML_Docs/ConfiguringACustomCoreConnector.md

 ```
 ---
 ### Step 5: Connecting the Deployed Payment Manager to a Live Hub
-The Core Connector acts as the crucial intermediary between the DFSP (like the Payment Manager) and the Mojaloop hub.
+The Core Connector acts as the crucial intermediary between the Payment Manager and the Mojaloop hub.

 - Replacing the sim-backend with a real core connector is the first step towards live hub connectivity.
 - The essential environment variables are